Sieboldianus/lbsntransform/docs/quick-guide.md

 # Installation with conda

-If you have conda package manager you can install lbsntransform dependencies, OS independent, with the `environment.yml` that is available in the lbsntransform repository:
+If you have conda package manager, you can install lbsntransform dependencies with the `environment.yml` that is available in the lbsntransform repository.
+This approach is OS independent.

+1. Create a conda env using `environment.yml`

 ```bash
 git clone https://github.com/Sieboldianus/lbsntransform.git